 In addition to his regular column and numerous books, Baker has also edited the anthologies, The Norton Book of Light Verse (1986) and Russell Baker’s Book of American Humor (1993).
-Since 1993, he has been the regular host of the PBS television series Masterpiece Theatre.
+From 1993 to 2004 he was the regular host of the PBS television series Masterpiece Theatre.
 Baker is a regular contributor to national periodicals such as The New York Times Magazine, Sports Illustrated, Saturday Evening Post, and McCalls.
 One of his columns, How to Hypnotize Yourself into Forgetting the Vietnam War, was dramatized and filmed by Eli Wallach for PBS.

 Visit other sites in the Penguin Random House Network